kristinaleilani/kristinaleilani.github.io/_pages/dei.md

 In 2023 I also joined the DEI committee for the [College of Natural Sciences](https://cns.utexas.edu/) at UT-Austin, and I look forward to expanding DEI work across the broader college.

+*Note: In compliance with current political actions, these committees no longer exist.*

 ---